Associate Professor in School of Journalism and Strategic Communication, Assoc Director of School Journalism and Strategic Comm

 About Sungwon Chung

-- Ball State University: Assistant Professor in Advertising, School of Journalism and Strategic Communication, 2021-present
+- Ball State University: Assistant Professor, School of Journalism and Strategic Communication, 2019-2023

 - Fort Hays State University: Assistant Professor in Public Relations and Advertising, Department of Communication Studies, 2015-2019